 Thursday Jan.
 22 Search strategies, consensus trees Lab 1 Using the HPC cluster

 Tuesday Feb.
-3 Substitution models (cont.)
-Homework 3
+3 Substitution models Homework 3

 Thursday Feb.
 5 Maximum likelihood criterion Lab 3 Estimating parameters using likelihood